ByteOtter/OtterDen/README.md

 - Set up selenium and behave testsuite to automate future testing
 - Tagging and filtering of posts
 - Rudimentary privacy options
-- Auto detectio of URLs in Posts
+- Auto detection of URLs in Posts

 All of this is still heavily WIP and I will update this list if I have time.